WarayAmine/complete-intro-to-react/README.md

 - Before doing tasks : https://github.com/WarayAmine/complete-intro-to-react/tree/Task-0
 - Display the location for each move in the format (col, row) in the move history list : https://github.com/WarayAmine/complete-intro-to-react/tree/Task-1
 - Bold the currently selected item in the move list : https://github.com/WarayAmine/complete-intro-to-react/tree/Task-2
+- Rewrite Board to use two loops to make the squares instead of hardcoding them : https://github.com/WarayAmine/complete-intro-to-react/tree/Task-3